ktravers/pollparty/README.md

 ## License

-Pollparty is MIT Licensed.
+PollParty is MIT Licensed.
 See LICENSE for details.